Email is probably my favorite Internet related service. It’s also the one that

 Why Antivirus Technology Doesn’t Always Work

-- Inbound (and outbound if possible) SMTP proxy with virus scanning
+- Inbound (and outbound if possible) SMTP proxy with virus

 - SMTP server itself